Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Miscellaneous Changes:

-- Change the Featured Server from PixelGaming to Apollo Network
+- Change the Featured Server from PixelGaming to Apollo Network.